halberthong/Computer-Network-Applications/simple-transport-layer-protocol/README.md

 (window size of 1 is set as default)

 4. If the programs works out successfully,
-“Delivery completed successfully” will be showed in the receiver’s terminal.
+“Delivery completed successfully” will be showed in the receiver’s terminal, with statistics on segment sent and retransmitted.

-Delivery completed successfully
-Total bytes sent = 3930
-Segments sent = 22
-Segments retransmitted = 15

-5. In the final, normally, 3 file will be generated in the folder: file.txt: It is exactly what the receiver get from the sender. file1.txt: The output file from receiver. senderLog.txt: Record the log information of the sender. receiverLog.txt: Record the log information of the receiver.